MarianoRD/UPAEP_pathFinding/README.md

 # Path finding algorithms

-This program should create or load a map, the map has the dimensions `nxn` defined by the user (or the file loaded).
+This program should create or load a map, the map has the dimensions `NxM` defined by the user (or the file loaded).
 The program should allow the user to place obstacles in the map, as well as the beginning and end point.